D minor: Music in D minor

 Of Domenico Scarlatti's 555 keyboard sonatas, 151 are in minor keys, and with 32 sonatas, D minor is the most often chosen minor key.

 The Art of Fugue by Johann Sebastian Bach is in D minor.

 Michael Haydn's only minor-key symphony, No. 29, is in D minor.

 According to Alfred Einstein, the history of tuning has led D minor to be associated with counterpoint and chromaticism (for example, the chromatic fourth), and cites Bach's Chromatic Fantasia and Fugue, BWV 903, in D minor.
-Mozart's Requiem is written primarily in D minor, as are the famous Queen of the Night Aria, "Der Hölle Rache kocht in meinem Herzen", and the overture and the final scene of Don Giovanni.
+Mozart's Requiem is written primarily in D minor, as is the famous Queen of the Night aria, "Der Hölle Rache kocht in meinem Herzen".
+D minor is also used prominently in Don Giovanni, most notably in the start of the overture and the scene where the statue of the Commendatore shows up at Don Giovanni's villa.
 Of the two piano concertos that Mozart wrote in a minor key, one of them is in D minor: Piano Concerto No. 20, K. 466.
 Furthermore, his String Quartet No. 13, K. 173, and String Quartet No. 15, K. 421, and the overture of Betulia liberata are also in D minor.

-The only chamber music compositions in D minor by Ludwig van Beethoven are his stormy Piano Sonata No. 17 and the haunting Largo of the Ghost Trio Op.
+The only chamber music compositions in D minor by Ludwig van Beethoven are his Piano Sonata No. 17 and the Largo of the Ghost Trio Op.
 70/1.
 Franz Schubert's String Quartet No. 14 (Death and the Maiden) is in D minor.
 A number of Gabriel Fauré's chamber music works are written in D minor, including the Piano Trio Op.
 120, the First Piano Quintet Op.
 89, and the First Cello Sonata Op.
 109. Arnold Schoenberg's Verklärte Nacht is in D minor, as is his String Quartet No. 1.

 Since D minor is the key of Beethoven's Symphony No. 9, Anton Bruckner felt apprehensive about writing his own Symphony No. 9 in the same key.
 As well as Bruckner's First Mass and Third Symphony, multiple other post-Beethoven symphonies are in D minor, including Robert Schumann's Symphony No. 4, the only Symphony written by César Franck, Dvořák's Seventh Symphony and Symphony No. 3 by Gustav Mahler.